 The woods are lovely, dark and deep.
 But I have promises to keep, And miles to go before I sleep, And miles to go before I sleep.
-English to undo the idioms and figures of speech that Frost used originally, producing a set of raw language with which to start to construct a poem-a poem both weirdly similar to the original and dementedly different.

-My concept was to use Babelfish to make a set of ridiculous translations of the well-known poem in order to free it of its now-familiar wording.
+order to free it of its now-familiar wording.
 I had it translate the poem from English to Greek, then to Korean, then to Japanese, then to German, and back to English; I used a set of such cyclic translations as the starting point for the poem.
 This is conceptual art.